 Once you finish testing your coaster, you’re arbitrarily scored for the ride’s “thrill level” and overall quality with no indication of how you earned it.
 I guess you’d be able to compete against other people to make higher-rated coasters, but without any interesting restrictions or track pieces, that just means making long, dense rides.

 That’s all there is to say.
 There isn’t much here.

 Without comparing it against another roller coaster game, you can still tell the difference.
 There’s no joy or spirit.
-That’s the distinction of something hollow and awful.
+That’s the distinction of something hollow.
 It feels like an obligation, like a generic store-brand product.
 It was published by a company called ValuSoft, a name implying Roller Coaster Factory was meant to be done on the cheap.
 I say cheap not to mean thrifty, small in scope, or working with a tiny budget, but indifferently crappy.
 It is the minimum roller coaster game, missing a sense of purpose except to be sold at Office Max.